Start9Labs/documentation/source/support/FAQ/dev-faq.rst

 With sufficient effort, most any software with the ability to be self-hosted could make its way onto EmbassyOS.
 That being said, the following features will make service packaging much easier:

 - Already built with self-hosting in mind
-- Active development
+- Active development / community
-- Built-in tor support
+- Native proxy/tor support
 - Already 'dockerized'

 Which possible formats can I use to write the :code:`manifest`, :code:`config_spec`, and :code:`config_rules` files?